SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I giggle.
 "That's a numbered list, Pinkie.
 Is that what you mean to do?"

-- Pinkie giggles too. "no, oops.
+- Pinkie giggles too.
+"No, oops.
 The first thing is holding the cutest pony ever.
 Is that better?"

 I nod.
 "Yes."